To freeze the slideshow, click any thumbnail below. All photos courtesy of NASA.

 It feels like I am on the front of a 747 moving across the world.

-We Needed To Carry Out Routine Maintenance Every Day To Keep Skylab A Great Place To Live
+We Needed to Carry out Routine Maintenance Every Day to Keep Skylab a Great Place to Live

-to drink over the next several months.
+to drink over the next several weeks.

 I am holding onto the end of that tank with my right hand so I will remain in position